-- Use unleaded gasoline only. - Whenever possible, avoid using oxygenated and blended fuels. - Do not use any fuel with an alcohol content that exceeds 10% by volume (such as E15 and E85).
+- · Use unleaded gasoline only. - Whenever possible, avoid using oxygenated and blended fuels. - Do not use any fuel with an alcohol content that exceeds 10% by volume (such as E15 and E85).
 Ethanol is an alcohol that readily absorbs moisture, causing corrosion of fuel system components.
 It also damages neoprene and other plastic and rubber components.
-Use of these fuels in this vehicle will void the warranty.
+Use of these fuels in this vehicle will void the warranty. - To allow for expansion, do not fill higher than one inch (2.54 cm) from the top of the fuel tank.
+Avoid spilling fuel.

 NOTE: Whenever possible, avoid using oxygenated fuels and fuels that are blended with alcohol.
 Vehicles to be stored for extended periods should be prepared for storage as instructed.
-See Preparing the Gasoline Vehicle for Extended Storage on page 42.
+See Preparing the Gasoline Vehicle for Extended Storage on page 46.